+Few subjects beguile new lawyers more than the interpretation of commercial general liability insurance policies (CGL).
 This includes many corporate-commercial lawyers contributing to complex agreements running into hundreds of pages.
 Show them a CGL form, and their eyes glaze over.
 But most CGL policies are only a few pages long, and the longest run a few dozen pages.
 Once you “get” the basic structure of the agreement, as described by Justice Rothstein at paragraphs 26-28 of the 2010 Supreme Court of Canada decision in Progressive Homes v.
 Lombard, you’ll wonder why you ever thought the subject so daunting:

+The reward for approaching every case with an open mind … Is the chance to see your name in print as counsel.
 Lee Akazaki has appeared as counsel in over 79 judicial decisions reported in Quicklaw, as well as 24 decisions in print reports such as the Ontario Reports (O.R.), Dominion Law Reports (D.L.R.), Ontario Appeal Cases (O.A.C.), Canadian Patent Reports (C.P.R.), Canadian Bankruptcy Reports (C.B.R.), Real Property Reports (R.P.R.), Canadian Cases in the Law of Insurance (C.C.L.I.), Canadian Insurance Law Reporter (I.L.R.), Carswell’s Practice Cases (C.P.C.), Ontario Trial Cases (O.T.C.) and All Canada Weekly Summaries (A.C.W.S.)